 What Happens When You Travel To An International Festival All By Yourself: An Ilesoniq Narrative

 I’ve done a lot of crazy things in my life.
 I moved out of my parents’ crib for a bit, I jumped off a cliff into a body of water, I’ve told someone I loved them, the list goes on and on.
 However, this summer I told myself that I was going to do the craziest thing I could ever think of.
-I decided to fly to a different country, all by myself at the age of nineteen, not knowing anyone, and attend a music festival.
+I decided to fly to a different country, all by myself, not knowing anyone, and attend a music festival.

 At the time it didn’t sound insane because the destination I chose to go to, I was very familiar with my surroundings because I once visited there earlier this year for my spring break and I remember the moment I stepped off that plane, I instantly knew I loved it here and that one day, I would be back.